rubigo/pwd/README.md

 ### Description

-The `pwd` utility shall write to standard output an absolute pathname of the current working directory, which does not contain the filenames dot or dot-dot.
+The `pwd` utility shall write to standard output an absolute pathname of the current working directory, which does not contain the filenames `‘.’` or `‘..’`.

 ### Options